Module

 publicKey string <optional>

-signTransaction function <optional>
+signTransaction SignTransaction <optional>

 A function to sign the transaction using the private key corresponding to, the given publicKey.
 You do not need to provide this, for read-only, calls, which only need to be simulated.
-If you do not need to sign and, send, there is no need to provide this.
-If you do not provide it during, initialization, you can provide it later when you call, :contract.AssembledTransaction#signAndSend signAndSend., , Matches signature of signTransaction from Freighter.
+If you do not provide it during, initialization, you can provide it later, either when you initialize a, method (see MethodOptions) or when you call, :contract.AssembledTransaction#signAndSend signAndSend., , Matches signature of signTransaction from Freighter.

-signAuthEntry function <optional>
+signAuthEntry SignAuthEntry <optional>

 contractId string